tattle-made/DAU/CONTRIBUTING.md

 ## Contributing to the Tipline
 Hello!
-Thank you for you interest in contributing to our work 😊
+Thank you for your interest in contributing to our work 😊

 Here's a few things you need to know.